As an Amazon Associate, I earn from qualifying purchases.

 bricks of frozen strawberries in syrup on a white plate with a sprig of mint

-Strawberry syrup is like pure summer.
-And when you stash away extras in your freezer, you’ll be able to enjoy those tastes of sunshine even in January.
+Strawberry syrup is like pure edible summer.
+And when you stash away extras in your freezer, you’ll be able to enjoy those tastes of sunshine even in the middle of a gloomy January day.

 This recipe relies more on the natural sweetness of strawberries instead of buckets of sugar.
 You’re going to want to put this delicious sauce on everything!